Arockne/dnd5e-companian/README.md

     - Current campaigns user does not own
 - Implement server search pagination for campaigns
 - User Characters
+  - Table
+    - Might add columns for each stat
   - Search
     - will create query based on search parameters
   - Server side pagination to load more when user scrolls down